shanCH3n/Project1-DAbootcamp-Grp2/README.md

 # Project Description:
 The cost of hiring, training and onboarding new employees often exceeds the cost of retaining existing workers.
 Despite this, most organisations tend to turn a blind eye to what might be causing their best and brightest to leave.

-In this project, we seek to uncover what contribute to staff turnover in two separate anonymised organisations.
+In this project, we seek to uncover what aspects of human resource management may contribute to staff turnover in two separate anonymised organisations.
 We have come up with a set of research questions about how factors such as salary, tenure, department, duration in a specific role, performance management, and workload may influence an employee’s decision to leave.
 From our analysis, we also hope to examine whether similar trends emerge across both organisations.

 # Datasets Used: